danricho/ESP8266_12VLED_Driver/README.md

   // Note: MQTT commanded changes are handles elsewhere in the code if (abs(lastOutputBrightness - outputBrightness) > 0){
     lastOutputBrightness = outputBrightness;

+    // this sets the duty cycle to a value between 0-1023 based on the
-    analogWrite(outputPin, map(outputBrightness,0,100,0,1023) );
+    // outputBrightness which is a percent (0-100). analogWrite(outputPin, map(outputBrightness,0,100,0,1023) );

     // indicate a new setting on onboard LED